National Primate Centers

 National Primate Research Centers (NPRCs)

-The eight National Primate Research Centers constitute a network of unique research institutions that provide important scientific resources for advancing biomedical knowledge and improving human health.
+The seven National Primate Research Centers constitute a network of unique research institutions that provide important scientific resources for advancing biomedical knowledge and improving human health.

 Established by Congress in the early 1960s, the NPRCs have become repositories of scientific expertise, specialized facilities and equipment for research with nonhuman primates.